 As mentioned in Online - Storage the Sounding Grid can be filled with SSS data.

-Import the data into the Survey Manager to view it in the Plan View.
+The data needs to be imported into the Survey Manager to view it in the Plan View.

 In the Project Explorer, right-click on Sounding Grids and select Import to select the recorded grid file.

-SSS data in a sounding grid in the Processing Manager's Plan View
+SSS data in a sounding grid in the Survey Manager's Plan View

 Sidescan data is backscatter data, so there is no height information available.

 - Press 'Sun Illuminated' in the Grid tools tab - Edit menu.